-Building an awareness of the critical need for a high level of Customer Service in any organization is necessary for success in the new millenium.
-Differentiated Customer Service can be the basis for building a sustainable competitive advantage.
-The course will deal with company philosophy, implementation strategies and customer contact.
+Building an awareness of the critical need for a high level of customer service in any organization is necessary for success in the new millennium.
+Differentiated customer service can be the basis for building a sustainable competitive advantage.
+In this course, students examine company philosophy, implementation strategies and customer contact.